 - During adolescence androgen level in both girls and boys increases; that causes aggravation and irritation of the skin.

 - It is generally hard to explain to teenagers the importance of proper skin care and hygiene .
-And try explaining to them how crucial it is to use proper skin care products (I have a teenage son, what a struggle ☺)
+And try explaining to them how crucial it is to use proper skin care products (I have two teenagers, what a struggle ☺)

 - Add to this the lack of vitamins, fatigue (teenagers love doing their most important assignments a night before they are due; even though they knew about those assignments weeks in advance), improper diet and inadequate rest and here goes a teenager with irritated, exhausted skin full of acne and blackheads.